W4RA/speechmatching/acoustic/README.rst

 --help  Show the help message.

--i PATH, --input-filepath PATH    Path to the WAV file to process, which should have a single channels and 16000 hertz.
+-i PATH, --input-filepath PATH    Path to the WAV file to process, which should have a single channel of 16000 hertz.

---am PATH, --acoustic-model-filepath PATH        Path to the acoustic model to use, this is usually either the
- - 70 million parameter model [70model]_,
- - or the 300 million parameter model [300model]_.
+--am PATH, --acoustic-model-filepath PATH        Path to the acoustic model to use, this is usually either the 70 million parameter model [70model]_, or the 300 million parameter model [300model]_.

 -o PATH, --output-filepath PATH             Path to the file to write the probabilities to.
 If the options ``-stdin`` is used, this file is overwritten whenever a new WAV file is given for processing.